JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 .. [#s2] For the most part I whitelist based on hostname, but as in the StackOverflow styling example will whitelist specific paths on hosts on some occasions.
-.. [#s3] I'm aware that Google has access to a small corner of my contacts graph via gmail, but I haven't yet decided how I plan to resolve.
-I've never used gmail for work or mail that I'd be uncomfortable reading in public, but it does act as a nice sieve for everything else right now.
+.. [#s3] I’m aware that Google has access to a small corner of my contacts graph via gmail, but I haven’t yet decided how I plan to resolve.
+I’ve never used gmail for work or mail that I’d be uncomfortable reading in public, but it does act as a nice sieve for everything else right now.

 .. |CDN| replace:: :abbr:`CDNs (Content Delivery Network)`